 - Refer to the In-App Purchase StoreKit API documentation.

 - Learn how to configure your subscriptions in App Store Connect Help.

-Before creating your subscriptions, make sure you know about the requirements and best practices that will help you deliver a great user experience.
+Before creating your subscriptions, make sure you understand the requirements and best practices that will help you deliver a great experience.
 The guidelines below provide details on what your subscriptions need to include and how they should be presented in your app, as well as information on making changes to existing subscriptions, offering free trials, and more.